cchitsiang/awesome-stars/topics.md

 - [microsoft/FluentDarkModeKit](https://github.com/microsoft/FluentDarkModeKit) - A library for backporting Dark Mode in iOS
 - [ionic-team/capacitor](https://github.com/ionic-team/capacitor) - Build cross-platform Native Progressive Web Apps for iOS, Android, and the Web ⚡️
 - [shaps80/Peek](https://github.com/shaps80/Peek) - All new design.
 Inspect your iOS application at runtime.
-- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build Fast.
-Scale Big.
-All in One Place.
-Cloud is now available in public beta. 🌩
+- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
 - [vaib25vicky/awesome-mobile-security](https://github.com/vaib25vicky/awesome-mobile-security) - An effort to build a single place for all useful android and iOS security related stuff.
 All references and tools belong to their respective owners.
 I'm just maintaining it.
 - [Tencent/Hippy](https://github.com/Tencent/Hippy) - Hippy is designed to easily build cross-platform dynamic apps. 👏
 - [halfrost/Halfrost-Field](https://github.com/halfrost/Halfrost-Field) - ✍🏻 这里是写博客的地方 —— Halfrost-Field 冰霜之地